sopra-fs24-group-42/server/README.md

 In the Roadmap, we have specified the next steps that can benefit application development and be a valuable contribution to this project:
 - **Adding more roles**
 At the moment, we have developed one of the most exciting roles, including Werewolf, Sacrifice, Seer, Villager, and Protector.
 In the future, we plan to improve the application by implementing the logic for the following roles:
     - Mayor: The Mayor typically has additional voting power during the day.
 Their vote might count as two, or they might have a tie-breaking ability.
 The Mayor's primary goal is to lead the village and help identify and eliminate werewolves while protecting the villagers.
     - Jester: The Jester is a chaotic role that aims to get themselves eliminated by the village.
 The Jester does not have any special powers other than their unique win condition.
 The Jester wins if they are successfully lynched by the villagers during the day.
 They do not win if killed by other means, such as by werewolves at night.
     - Sheriff: The Sheriff is a trusted figure with an investigative role within the village.
 Each night, the Sheriff can investigate one player to determine if they are a werewolf or not.
 The Sheriff must be careful when revealing their information to avoid being targeted by the werewolves.
 The Sheriff's goal is to identify and help eliminate the werewolves to protect the village.
     - Amour: The Amour is a role that connects two players, making them fall in love.
 At the beginning of the game, the Amour chooses two players who become Lovers.
 If one Lover dies, the other one dies of heartbreak as well.
 If both Lovers are villagers, their goal is to survive together and help the village win.
 If one Lover is a werewolf, their goal becomes to survive together, which usually means working against their respective teams to stay alive.
     - Swapper: The Swapper is a role that can change the outcomes of votes during the day.
 During the day, the Swapper can swap the votes between two players.
 This ability can be used to save an innocent player or trick the village into eliminating someone else.
 The Swapper's goal aligns with the village in rooting out and eliminating werewolves, using their power to manipulate votes strategically.

-The implementation of the new classes for roles has to follow the pattern that has been developed earlier and requires the development of new WebSocket endpoints.

 - **Leaderboard only for the cuurent lobby**
 During Sprint 2, we implemented a leaderboard for all players to compare their results after each game round.
 However, we also believe that it is important to support competition within one lobby.
 This will enhance players' entertainment and bring more joy to the game.
 Players should be able to access the leaderboard to see the outcomes of the one game round just after it has ended.
 After that, players should be redirected to the waiting room, where the host can start the game or change the game settings.